 7 Hereford was not listed in the 1906 Blue Book.

-7 Hereford became the home of Hasket Derby’s son, Dr. George Strong Derby, also an ophthalmologist (and later Ophthalmic Chief at the Massachusetts Eye and Ear Infirmary), and his wife Mary Brewster (Brown) Derby.
-George Derby also maintauined his medical office there.
+7 Hereford became the home of Hasket and Sarah Derby’s son, Dr. George Strong Derby, also an ophthalmologist (and later Ophthalmic Chief at the Massachusetts Eye and Ear Infirmary), and his wife Mary Brewster (Brown) Derby.
+George Derby also maintained his medical office there.
 They previously had lived (and he had maintained his office) at 387 Marlborough.
-Hasket Derby continued to own the house until his death in August of 1914.
-The Heirs of Hasket Derby are shown as the owners on the 1928 Bromley map.
+They also maintained a home in Portland, Maine.

-George Derby died in December of 1931.
-Mary Derby and their daughter, Mary, continued to live at 7 Hereford until Mrs. Derby’s death in 1933.
+Mary (Brown) Derby died in June of 1934.
 After her mother’s death, Mary Brewster Derby lived at 383 Marlborough with her grandmother, Sarah (Mason) Derby.